bparanj/crystal/electronics/experiments/queue/potentiometer-term.md

 ### Why Is It Called a Potentiometer?

-1. Historical Origin:
-   - The term "potentiometer" originally referred to an instrument used to measure electrical potential (voltage) in the 19th century.
+   The term "potentiometer" originally referred to an instrument used to measure electrical potential (voltage) in the 19th century.
-   - Early potentiometers were complex devices used to compare an unknown voltage with a known reference voltage in a balanced circuit, effectively measuring voltage indirectly.
+   Early potentiometers were complex devices used to compare an unknown voltage with a known reference voltage in a balanced circuit, effectively measuring voltage indirectly.

-2. Modern Use as a Component:
-   - Over time, the term "potentiometer" began to describe a simpler device derived from this principle—a variable resistor with three terminals.
+   Over time, the term "potentiometer" began to describe a simpler device derived from this principle—a variable resistor with three terminals.
-   - In its modern use, it is no longer a measuring instrument but a voltage divider or variable resistor.
+   In its modern use, it is no longer a measuring instrument but a voltage divider or variable resistor.

-3. Name Retained Despite Function Change:
-   - The term "potentiometer" was retained even as its purpose shifted from measurement to control because its structure and function were conceptually linked to the original potentiometers.
+   The term "potentiometer" was retained even as its purpose shifted from measurement to control because its structure and function were conceptually linked to the original potentiometers.

 ### How It Works in Modern Circuits

-- A potentiometer has three terminals: two connected to the ends of a resistive track and one connected to a movable wiper.
+A potentiometer has three terminals: two connected to the ends of a resistive track and one connected to a movable wiper.
-- By adjusting the position of the wiper, the potentiometer divides voltage along the resistive track, allowing for precise control of voltage or current in a circuit.
+By adjusting the position of the wiper, the potentiometer divides voltage along the resistive track, allowing for precise control of voltage or current in a circuit.

-- While it doesn’t measure anything, it controls or adjusts electrical quantities, which can indirectly influence measurement or performance.
+While it doesn’t measure anything, it controls or adjusts electrical quantities, which can indirectly influence measurement or performance.

 ### Explaining the Paradox

 The paradox arises because the name "potentiometer" suggests a measuring function like other "-meter" devices.
 However:

 1. The name is a historical artifact from its origins as a measuring instrument for electrical potential.
 2. In modern usage, it’s not a meter but a variable resistor or voltage divider, making the name somewhat misleading.